Rabenherz112/Gamey/README.md

 The last step of the configuration can be done in Discord itself.
 Use the `set-channel` command to set the channel where the bot is supposed to notify you about the newest free games.

 ## 🕒 Wait for the next free Game
 Now you only have to wait.
-The Bot will check Reddit every 5 minutes for new posts about a free games (if you didn't change the config.json).
+The Bot will check Reddit every hour for new posts about a free games (if you didn't change the config.json).
 Onces found it will post it in your Discord channel.
 The notification you recieve will looks something like this:

 ![](https://image.ravshort.com/29xipq8v.png)